SiteSupra/sitesupra-docs/docs/routing.rst

 Common Example
 --------------

-Let's see some examples of routing definitions.
-The most standard simple would be ``SupraPackageFramework`` main routing
+Let's take a look at some routing definition examples.
-file:
+The most simple would be ``SupraPackageFramework`` main routing file:

 .. code-block:: yaml
     :linenos: